-A barrel or stirrup pump isn’t something you’d want to tour with and is usually intended for pumping up high volume/low pressure things like rafts, lots of IKs or kite wings.
-Some pump air on both strokes to fill your boat more quickly, but automatically or manually switch to downstroke-only to reduce the effort as you reach higher pressures.
+A plastic-bodied barrel or stirrup pump is light but bulky so not something you’d want to tour with.
+They’re usually used for pumping up high volume/low pressure things like rafts, lots of IKs or kite wings.
+Some pump on both up and down strokes to fill your boat more quickly, but automatically or manually switch to downstroke-only to reduce the effort as you reach higher pressures.
 They work best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
-The Bravo 4 RED pump above is still only about £20 and will pumps up an IK in 5 minutes.
+The Bravo 4 RED pump above is still only about £20 and will pump up an IK in 5 minutes.

 I got a Bravo 6 with my Seawave once but found it hard work – who knows why.
 The cheaper Bravo 4 does claim to be an ‘R.E.D’ (‘reduced effort device’) and I can confirm this isn’t some gimmicky acronym.
 Like a Bravo foot pump, the other port on the Bravo’s handle can be used to deflate or suck air from an IK so it rolls up good and flat; you can see creases forming in the hull as you suck it down.

-I left my Bravo 4 at home one time so bought a Sevylor RB2500G barrel pump (below left) for a tenner posted off ebay.
-Same size as the Bravo barrels, it looks as well made and worked well for the awkward topping-up of my Semperit’s lilo plugs.
+I left my Bravo 4 RED at home one time so bought a Sevylor RB2500G barrel pump (below left) for a tenner off ebay.
+Same size as the Bravo barrels, it did well for the awkward topping-up of my Semperit’s lilo plugs.
 It came with push-fit, lilo-plug and bayonet adaptors and sucks as well as pumps.
-But pumping up my Seawave from flat was exhausting due to friction and the effort towards the end; I actually got out of breath and had to rest.
+But pumping up my Seawave from flat was exhausting towards the end: I actually got out of breath and had to rest!
 Morale of this fascinating story: get a Bravo 4 RED and the right adaptor for your boat.

 Not all barrels have a built-in pressure gauge which is obviously dead handy in getting the right pressure without needing to faff about using a separate manometer (see below).
-It’s worth an extra tenner to get a built-in gauge, especially with D/S boats, but if it’s much more you can fit your own manometre: see bottom of the page.
+It’s worth an extra tenner to get a built-in gauge, especially with DS boats.
+Or fit your own manometre: see bottom of the page.

 The K-Pump Mini (above right) is a handy top-up pump or compact 600-g travel pump.
-It took 15 minutes to pump up my Seawave; the push-fit nozzle works on any IK with one-way valves.
-You have to press the body of the pump against the valve.
+It took 15 minutes to fully inflate up my Seawave; the push-fit nozzle works on any IK with one-way spring valves.
+You have to press and hold the nozzle against the valve.
 Using it a lot one time, I got the feeling it might break something or wear out the seal (which needs regreasing once in a while).
-I also now use the K-Pump to top up my Nomad S1 packraft which is too big and long to inflate firmly with just its airbag.
+I also used the K-Pump to top up my Nomad S1 packraft which was too big and long to inflate firmly with just its airbag.
 Fuller review of the K-Pump Mini here.
 They are hard to find in the UK, the very long, and slim US-made K-Pump 200 (right) may also be suited to DS applications.

-Whatever you get for your D/S IK, make sure it is rated to comfortably exceed your D/S boat’s pressure rating by say 50%.
+Whatever pump you get for your DS IK, make sure it is rated to comfortably exceed your DS boat’s pressure rating by say 50%.

 Pressure gauge (manometer)

-With high-pressure D/S IKs you probably do want a pressure gauge as the boat will perform best at the right pressure which may be higher than you’re used to.
+With high-pressure DS IKs you probably want a pressure gauge as the boat will perform best at the right pressure which may be higher than you’re used to.

 Add a manometer dial to a plain barrel pump

-I got myself a new Brave 4 Alu R.E.D barrel pump (left) rated to 0.8 bar (typical D/S pressure).
+I got myself a new blue Brave 4 Alu R.E.D barrel pump (left) rated to 0.8 bar (typical DS pressure).
 It was under £20 without a gauge.
 The next similarly rated barrel with a gauge worked out at nearly fifty quid.
 That’s inflation for you.

 The easiest place to drill the hole is into the hard plastic end of the hose by the handle (below).
 The brass thread will screw into the plastic hole easily enough, but a dab of glue does no harm.
 Now, finally I can measure as I pump.